 In business, purchase order financing (PO Financing) is a short-term financing method that businesses use to cover the cost of manufacturing or purchasing goods that have been pre-sold to customers.

 This service can only be used by businesses that manufacture or distribute tangible products like clothing, furniture, books, etc. Third-party companies that provide purchase order financing cover the up-front costs that the business would pay, such as to a supplier, for the purpose of fulfilling a customer order.
+The financing company deducts its fee and transfers funds to your company.
+After the finance company receives payment from your customer, it deducts its fee from the payment and sends the remaining balance to you.

 PO financing is usually used in a situation where a customer has ordered the goods, but the business does not have enough capital to pay its supplier upfront.
 So, the borrowing company will approach a PO financing company, which will evaluate the purchase order and pay the supplier after a successful application process.

-A third-party invoice factoring company acquires the unpaid invoices from the business by paying the business upfront in exchange for receiving the payment that is eventually made by the customer account.
+A third-party invoice factoring company acquires unpaid invoices from the business by paying the business upfront in exchange for receiving the payment that is eventually made by the customer account.
 This allows the business to manage operating costs before payments are actually received from customers for open invoices.
 The cost of factoring your invoices is a fee earned by the factoring company that is typically equivalent to a discount that you might offer a customer for prompt payment.

-Both options can be important considerations for a growing business, especially as costs of operation increase.
-Another pro for both invoice factor ing and purchase order financing is that they are both viable alternatives to traditional loans, especially for start-ups and small businesses.
+Both options can be important considerations for a growing business, especially as the costs of operation increase.
+Another pro for both invoice factoring and purchase order financing is that they are both viable alternatives to traditional loans, especially for start-ups and small businesses.
 This is because both factoring companies and PO financing companies are more concerned with the creditworthiness of your customers (those responsible for paying the invoices) than the business’s credit history.

 If you are a distributor of goods, PO Financing can likely be a valuable solution, especially for online retailers who may receive payment before the product is shipped.
-Invoice factor ing is recommended for companies whose operations rely on invoice payments from customers, which can be a delayed process.
+Invoice factoring is recommended for companies whose operations rely on invoice payments from customers, which can be a delayed process.
 Both are valuable solutions to business needs and can help you maintain your bottom line while you facilitate growth.

 To find out more about your options when it comes to invoice factoring, contact Charter Capital today!